 Originally from New Hampshire, I lived in the San Francisco Bay Area for 14 years where I worked as a first grade and ESL teacher in urban public schools before returning home to New England and shifting towards nature-based, play-based education.
 In addition to teaching at Forest Friends, I help to run the education programming at nearby Lexington Community Farm.
 I live in Arlington with my husband and two young daughters.

 Tuesday, Thursday and Friday Co-Teacher

 Lauren Winterer is an avid outdoorswoman.
 She has a BS in Natural Resources Management and Engineering with a concentration in Environmental Conservation and Fisheries & Wildlife Management, and an MS in Secondary Science Education with a concentration in Biology.
-She has over 10 years in nature-based / outdoor education and has worked at Wright-Locke Farm leading program-based lessons this past year.
+She has over 10 years in nature-based / outdoor education and has worked at Wright-Locke Farm leading program-based lessons since 2020.

 She is a Winchester mom of two little girls.
 She has a deep connection and appreciation for the natural world and has dedicated her life to teaching others how they too can have the same love and respect for our planet.
 Lauren loves singing, dancing, and playing.
 She believes that the best way to teach children is to play and explore in the outdoors.

 Lauren is also the Enrichment Coordinator for Wright-Locke Farm where she coordinates curriculum support for surrounding schools and programs.

 An outdoor enthusiast, Lynne has always incorporated nature and environmental awareness into her classroom curriculum.

 She has experience teaching within a variety of settings to children of all ages.
 Lynne believes that play is powerful and beneficial to children’s development.
 She facilitates activities for discovery and making connections through play.